The Black Knight (film): Plot

 The blacksmith and swordsmith John is tutored at the court of King Arthur, but as a commoner he cannot hope to win the hand of Lady Linet, daughter of the Earl of Yeonil.
 The earl's castle is attacked by Saracens and Cornishmen — disguised as Vikings — and his wife is killed, making him lose his memory.
 The attack was part of a plot by the Saracen Sir Palamides and the pagan Cornish King Mark to overthrow Arthur and Christianity and take over the country, whilst pretending to be Arthur's friends and allies; Palamides is a knight of the Round Table and Mark has faked his own baptism.

 John accuses Palamides' servant Bernard of murder before Arthur, who grants him three months' grace to prove the accusation or face execution himself.
 Another knight, Sir Ontzlake, takes pity on John and trains him in swordplay so that he can take on an alternative secret identity as the wandering Black Knight.
 The "Vikings" raid a newly founded monastery and take Lady Linet and its monks to Stonehenge for a pagan sacrifice, but the Black Knight arrives and saves her, closely followed by Arthur and his knights, who defeat the pagans and destroy Stonehenge.

 Sir Palamides tricks the Lady Linet into his castle to try to get her to reveal the Black Knight's identity, but John is informed of this and saves her, still in disguise.
 Sir Ontzlake then sends him to King Mark's castle, where a pro-Arthur woodcarver shows him a secret tunnel into the royal chambers.
 John arrives in time to overhear Mark and Palamides finalising their plot but Palamides beats him back to Camelot, tricking Arthur into thinking that the Black Knight is leading the Viking raids.
 John arrives dressed as the Black Knight and, despite revealing his identity, is briefly imprisoned until Lady Linet and Sir Ontzlake free him, with the latter standing bail for John to Arthur.

 John returns to Mark's castle, where he traps Mark's forces and kidnaps Mark.
 The following morning the Saracens land near Camelot and Sir Palamides and Bernard trick their way into Camelot.
-Bernard stabs a man in Arthur's bed, only to find it is Mark and not Arthur.
+Bernard stabs a man in Arthur's bed, only to find it is a bound Mark and not Arthur.
 John chases Bernard and he falls from the battlements, whilst Arthur's knights trick the Saracens by replying to their fire-arrow signal, which was to have been the signal for the Cornish to join the Saracen attack.
 The knights defeat the Saracens beneath Camelot's walls, while inside them John beats Palamides single-handed.
 As a reward Arthur knights John and offers him his "heart's desire".
 John asks to marry the Lady Linet, and both she and Arthur accept.